Pet Peeves of an Older American White Heterosexual Male

 An American Older White Heterosexual Male

 I am a Caucasian male who was born in 1944.
-Since I have been married most of my life to females, you can't help but call me an older white heterosexual male.
+Since I have been married most of my life to only females, you can't help but call me an older white heterosexual male.

 Frankly speaking, I am proud to be an older white heterosexual male.
 Since the founding of the United States in 1776, white heterosexual males spearheaded the western expansion of America and were chiefly responsible for its military and economic progress.